-Western U.S. sawmills produced 7.015 billion board ft. (bbf) of softwood lumber in the first six months of 2017, an increase of 1.1% from 6.939 bbf a year earlier, according to the latest data from the Western Wood Products Assn.
+Western U.S. sawmills produced 11.853 billion board ft. (bbf) of softwood lumber in the first 10 months of 2017, a gain of 3.0% from the 11.513 bbf produced in the same period a year earlier, according to figures from the Western Wood Products Assn.
 (WWPA) of Portland, Oregon.

 Coastal mills contributed 7.220 bbf to the 10-month production volume, up 3.5% from 6.975 bbf in the same period last year, while inland mills accounted for 4.176 bbf – an increase of 2.6% from 4.069 bbf last year.
 California redwood production fell 2.5% to 457 million board ft. (mmbf) from 469 mmbf.